If you hear the term QDRO, you’ll know that you’re a full-fledged grown-up.

-“Unless you’re a serious DIYer with nothing but time on your hands, it is not something I would ever advise someone to attempt on their own,” Cawelti says, adding that it can take months or even years (especially if you’re doing it yourself) to put these together.
+“Unless you’re a serious DIYer with nothing but time on your hands, it is not something I would ever advise someone to attempt on their own,” Cawelti says, adding that it can take months or even years to put these together, especially if you’re doing it yourself.

-He has a point.
 There’s a lot to filing a QDRO.
 Some things are easy enough.
 For instance, you’ll need to have the full name, mailing address and Social Security number of you and your soon-to-be ex, who will probably be referred to in the paperwork as the “alternate payee.”
-But if you were to draft a QDRO yourself, would you know to make sure that it adhered to ERISA guidelines?
-ERISA stands for Employee Retirement Income Security Act guidelines?
+But if you were to draft a QDRO yourself, would you know to make sure that it adhered to Employee Retirement Income Security Act guidelines?
 This is why it’s best to leave it to the professionals.